Table of Contents

 The Epiphone Les Paul standard electric guitar is a recreation of an iconic model.
 It was also authorized by Les Paul Himself!
 For those who recognize the body shape and always wanted to own a one, now is your chance.

-This is your opportunity to get this guitar at a much more affordable price!
 There are a few variations that are available and plenty of colors to choose from.
 Not only do they play great, but they sound even better!
 I mean, they are inspired by Gibson, after all.

 - Mahogany body and neck.

 - Pau Ferro fingerboard.

 - 24.75 inch scale length with 22 frets.

 - Alnico classic humbuckers.

 The Epiphone Les Paul can be used by a wide range of guitarists.
 This can be anyone from a beginner right through to a touring artist.
 These guitars are an amazing recreation that allows a player to get into a Les Paul at a more affordable price.

 So if you play anything from blues to metal, this guitar will serve you well.
 Even artists like Matt Heafy of Trivium use these guitars.
 He even has a signature model that plays and sounds great!

 Before going into great detail about the guitar, you might be curious how this version compares to the Gibson models.
 I have created a table to help demonstrate the key points: